Azure/data-api-builder/docs/known-issues.md

 Here are some known issues when using UPDATE action with MySQL database.
 - Update fails on tables with Computed columns · [Issue #1001](https://github.com/Azure/data-api-builder/issues/1001)
 - Update fails on views · [Issue #938](https://github.com/Azure/data-api-builder/issues/938)
-- Support for CREATE/UPDATE actions on view  [Issue #894](https://github.com/Azure/data-api-builder/issues/894)
+- Support for CREATE/UPDATE actions on view is missing [Issue #894](https://github.com/Azure/data-api-builder/issues/894)